This post contains affiliate links. Click here to read my affiliate policy.

 If you’re dealing with low self-esteem levels, it can ruin your mental health, and some people spiral into depression.
 Finding ways to align yourself with your values reverse the spiral, building your confidence and restoring your self-esteem.

 Your self-esteem and self-worth are interlinked and its two sides of the same coin.
 Therefore, by improving and controlling certain elements of your life, you can start to turn things around for yourself.
+Start by taking care of your hair, you can straighten or curl your hair with ghd and see which hairstyle you like.
 This is a simple way to work self care into your daily routine.

 Change Your Mindset